HISTORY OF SAINT RICHARD’S

 Established on July 4th, 1976 by the Rev. Malcolm Riker, Saint Richard’s began as a mission to the then small town of Round Rock, TX.
 Initially just a small gathering of families, Saint Richard’s grew and was officially granted mission status in the Episcopal Diocese of Texas in 1977.
 With its new status came the first building—a picturesque stone structure tucked behind the woods and across a bridge over Brushy Creek near downtown Round Rock.

 As Saint Richard’s continued to grow, Fr.
 Riker’s work was done and he resigned to continue his work planting Episcopal churches in North Austin.
 The Rev. Sid Gervais became the first rector of Saint Richard’s.
-We are lucky to have Fr.
-Sid with us each Sunday as a member of the congregation and Priest Emeritus.

 After ten years of ministry, Saint Richard’s applied for and was granted parish status in 1986.
 After another ten years, the growth of the church matched the growth of the surrounding community, creating the need for a new, larger building.
 The church you see now was completed in 1997 with additional office space, classrooms, gardens, and eventually a new Parish Hall to come later.